The Ubuntu 16.04 LTS release is now available to download.

 New Keyboard Shortcuts

-The default shortcut for opening the HUD (the ‘heads-up display’ that lets you quickly search for options in the menu of focus applications) changes from ALT to ALT+SPACE in this release.
+The default shortcut for opening the HUD (the ‘heads-up display’ that lets you quickly search for options in the menu of focus applications) changes from

-The window control keybinding changes from alt-super.
+The window control keybinding changes from

 Unity is Ubuntu’s default desktop shell.
 A host of bug fixes for some long-standing issues feature in its latest outing.